aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/powerpoint-charts/chart-entities/chart-axis/_index.md

 ```

 ## **Setting the Date Format for Category Axis Value**
 Aspose.Slides for Node.js via Java allows you to set the date format for a category axis value.
-The operation is demonstrated in this Java code:
+The operation is demonstrated in this Javascript code:

 ```javascript
     var pres = new  aspose.slides.Presentation();